National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 ## Concept Sets

 Any study or analysis performed in the Enclave will start with identifying meaningful clinical conditions and events in patient data.
-We attempt to determine the presence or absence of clinical phenomena in patient history through the presence or absence of certain concept codes in patient records.
-[CITE: [https://www.medrxiv.org/content/10.1101/2021.10.14.21264917v1](https://www.medrxiv.org/content/10.1101/2021.10.14.21264917v1), [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6371254/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6371254/)] For any given phenomenon used in an analysis, however, a single concept code will seldom be sufficient, and _concept sets_ are used.
+We attempt to determine the presence or absence of clinical phenomena in patient history through the presence or absence of certain concept codes in patient records [@gold_2021; @gold_2018].
+For any given phenomenon used in an analysis, however, a single concept code will seldom be sufficient, and concept _sets_ are used.

 There are many reasons to specify a concept set: